 The GDPR gives consumers more information from companies about how their data is being used and protected.
 Here are some other ways the GDPR gives consumers greater rights in personal data protection:

-• Gives consumers the chance to request data inaccuracies be corrected through the right to rectification
+- Gives consumers the chance to request that data inaccuracies be corrected through the right to rectification

-• Companies must have a specific purpose in using your data
+- Companies must have a specific purpose for using their data

-• Companies must notify you of data breaches in a specific amount of time
+- Companies must notify you of data breaches within a specific amount of time

-One of the greatest benefits of GDPR for consumers is that the regulations put a governing body in charge of protecting consumer data.
-Every country uses a Data Protection Authority (DPA) which investigates GDPR infractions and levies fines.
+One of the greatest benefits of the GDPR for consumers is that it establishes a governing body responsible for protecting consumer data.
+Every country uses a Data Protection Authority (DPA), which investigates GDPR infractions and levies fines.
 By having DPAs, the GDPR ensures that strict consumer protections are enforced.

 What happens if you violate European data privacy laws?

 Violations of the GDPR can result in hefty fines.
-GDPR violations and the fines that coincide are split into two tiers based on the severity of the infraction.
+GDPR violations and the associated fines are categorized into two tiers based on the severity of the infraction.

-The lower tier can carry fines up to 10 million euros ($10.5 million) or 2% of revenue from the previous year, whichever is greater.
-For higher infractions, fines can be up to 20 million euros ($21 million) or 4% of revenue from the prior year.
+The lower tier can incur fines of up to 10 million euros ($10.5 million) or 2% of the previous year's revenue, whichever is greater.
+For higher infractions, fines can be up to 20 million euros ($21 million) or 4% of the company's revenue from the previous year.

 How to comply with the General Data Protection Regulation

-If you’re doing business with customers in Europe, you need to comply with GDPR and the seven compliance principles.
-To comply with GDPR, it may be helpful to look at GDPR compliance in three different sections: consumer interaction, employee training and security, and what to do if there is a breach.
+If you’re doing business with customers in the European Union, you must comply with the GDPR and its seven key principles.
+To comply with GDPR, it may be helpful to examine GDPR compliance in three key areas: consumer interaction, employee training and security, and procedures for handling a breach.

 Consumer interaction

-You need to make sure that you are communicating with consumers about the data you’re collecting.
-Consumers must opt-in to share their data with you, and as a company, you must inform customers how their data will be used.
+You need to ensure that you're communicating with consumers about the data you’re collecting.
+Consumers must opt in to share their data with you, and as a company, you must inform customers how their data will be used.

 For instance, when opting in for a mailing list, consumers should be informed that their information will be used to send monthly newsletters with company news and updates.

-One of the most noticeable changes after the GDPR was enacted is how companies use cookies.
+One of the most noticeable changes following the enactment of the GDPR is how companies use cookies.
 The GDPR considers cookies as part of one’s personal data, so cookie data must also be protected by GDPR standards.
-To help with GDPR compliance, you need a cookie policy.
+To help with GDPR compliance, you need a cookie policy in place.

 Employee training and cybersecurity